William Alexander Morgan: Post-revolution activities

-Morgan married a Cuban, Olga María Rodríguez Farinas, also a revolutionary, and they had two daughters.
-In August 1959, the FBI and American authorities revoked Morgan's U.S. citizenship.
+Morgan married a Cuban, Olga María Rodríguez Fariñas, also a revolutionary, and they had two daughters.
+In September 1959, the FBI and American authorities revoked Morgan's U.S. citizenship.
 On September 24, 1959, Morgan renounced his U.S. citizenship publicly on a Havana radio station.
 After the revolution, Morgan developed a business of frog farming; with the legs being sold to restaurants, the skin for fashion accessories, and what remained for cattle feed.
 During this venture, Morgan employed around 600 workers and shipped an average of 50,000 lb of frozen frog legs to the U.S. every month.

 On March 6, 1960, the French freighter La Coubre exploded in Havana Harbor killing around 100 people.
 An American named Jack Lee Evans, who was in Cuba at the time of the explosion with Morgan, left for Miami a few days after the incident.
 While in Miami, he gave an interview with the Miami Herald suggesting that Morgan had been involved with the sabotaging of the ship, which Morgan adamantly denied.
 A memorial for the explosion was held a few days later.
 Morgan was pictured arm-in-arm walking through the streets of Havana during this memorial with prominent Cuban leaders including Castro and Che.

 Throughout the struggle against Batista, Morgan was vocal about Castro's supposed anti-communist beliefs.
 When asked during interviews about Castro's political beliefs and where the new Cuban government was leaning, he remained firm in his belief that Castro was not a communist and that Cuba would become a capitalist parliamentary democracy.

 As Castro began to reveal his socialist leanings, Morgan became disenchanted with the revolutionary government, as did other members of the SFNE, who wanted Cuba to restore elections.
 In the middle of June 1960, Morgan and a select few former Escambray leaders met to discuss Castro's turn towards socialism and protecting the Revolution.
 As the arrests of Morgan's former rebel comrades for counter-revolutionary activities started to increase, Morgan organized weapons to be smuggled to the counter-revolutionaries in the Escambray.